The New Science of Goal Setting and Achieving

 James Allen wrote in As a Man Thinketh, “The greatest discovery of our generation is that people can alter the outer aspects of their lives by changing the inner attitudes of their minds.”
 You have tremendous potential.
 Success and an optimistic outlook on life is a choice.
 It can be accelerated by considering how to ramp up our Dopamine.
 Too many people look at their life in a negative aspect.
 Each New Year, each new day and each new month is an opportunity to start again and create the future you want.

 Speaker Earl Nightingale once said, “The problem isn’t in people achieving goals; they will do that.
-The problem is getting them to set goals in the first place.”
+The problem is setting them in the first place.”
 Goal setting and achieving requires hope and builds momentum when you determine what you want out of life.
 Think in terms of balance.
 Do not just zero in on your career or finances.
 Remember other areas too such as family, friends, health, recreational, leisure and community.
 In addition, set short-term and long-term goals.

 Superstar salesperson Lee Klampe said, “A goal without an action plan is only a joke.”
 In other words, what are definitive steps you can take to achieve your objectives?
 Goalsetting and achieving is a continuous improvement process.
 Napoleon Hill wrote, “Service, sacrifice and self-control are three words which must be well understood by the person who succeeds in doing something that is of help to the world.”
 Now, apply this new science to your life so the New Year can be your best year ever!

 Do you want more success in life and in achieving your goals?
-If so, check out this 98 page eBook roadmap to success: GoalPower: How to Increase Your Personal and Professional Success.
+If so, check out the Success Practices assessment and guidebook.